Cars brands and logos that start with C

 Calcott Brothers Logo

-A small English car manufacturer, Calcott began in 1886 as a bicycle manufacturer.
-Founded in Coventry by the Calcott brothers, who gave the brand name, the company began producing bicycles, moving in 1904 to motorcycles, and in 1913 to automobiles.
-Until its closure and sale to Singer in 1926, preceded by the death of James Calcott in 1924, the company produced 2,500 cars, the most famous of which is a 1921 convertible with a ten-hp engine.
+Calcott, a small English automaker, began as a bicycle manufacturer in 1886.
+Founded in Coventry by the Calcott brothers, who gave the brand its name, the company began producing bicycles in 1904, then motorcycles, and in 1913, cars.
+Before its closure and sale to Singer in 1926, and following the death of James Calcott in 1924, the company produced 2,500 cars, the most famous of which was the 1921 convertible with a ten-horsepower engine.

 Caparo Vehicle Technologies (CVT)